joeblew999/pb-stack/README.md

 I use mono repos, cause life is short.

-I use this folder structure.
+Other developers have the exact same structure and can cross share.

-- Root has the TaskFiles only.
+- Root has the common task files.
+Modules and Projects have Task files that include the common task files.

-- Modules folder with a sub folder for each Stack part, and a sub folder for each experiment.
+- Modules folder with a sub folder for each Stack part and Task file for running it.
+Sub folders are for experiments because you need a playground to try things out, and then refactor back.

-- Projects folder, with a sub folder for each Project.
+- Projects folder, with a sub folder for each Project / PlayGround.
+These of course use the Modules compositionally.

-Other developers have the exact same structure allows cross links.
+Each PlayGround has these dot folders that the common task file interacts with.

+- .bin for produced binaries.
+- .dep for consumed binaries.
+- .pack for packing of everything for deployment.